 Title IA, Title IN, & Title ID - In order to increase student academic achievement, all of the the Bartlett City Schools recieve Title I funds.
-There are 2 facilities for neglected children (Lakeside Behavioral, and Youth Villages), and 1 facility for delinquent children (Arkon Academy).
+There are 2 facilities for neglected children (Lakeside Behavioral and Youth Villages), and 1 facility for delinquent children (Arcon Academy).
 The use of Title I A, N, and D funds will supplement instructional services provided by state and local funds.

-Title I funds will be utilized for Instructional Facilitators, teachers (Response to Intervention), tutors, technology support, N & D Supervisor, and ESEA & Accountability Supervisor; extended learning including before/after school and Saturday tutoring; parent training; family engagement; and professional development.
+Title I funds will be utilized for Instructional Facilitators, teachers (Response to Intervention), tutors, technology support, N & D Supervisor, and ESSA & Accountability Supervisor; extended learning including before/after school and Saturday tutoring; parent training; family engagement; and professional development.

 Title IIA - Professional development activities for core academic subjects that are high quality, sustained, intensive, and classroom focused will be provided for instructional staff in all BCS schools and the participating non-public school (St. Ann Bartlett).

 Title IIA funds will be utilized for the position of Professional Development/Evaluation Supervisor, Instructional Program Assistant, providing substitute days for PD, and materials/supplies.
 These items support school administrative initiatives and goals by providing professional development to teachers through Assessment Coaches and Instructional Coaches.